sourabh-devrukhkar/arduino-thermo-clock/README.md

 # 🌡️ Arduino Smart Thermal Regulation System

-This repository contains an Arduino-based smart thermal regulation system prototyped and simulated in **Tinkercad**.
+This is Arduino-based smart thermal regulation system prototyped and simulated in **Tinkercad**.
 The project focuses on real-time temperature monitoring and automated response mechanisms to maintain specific environmental conditions.

 ## 🚀 Project Overview
 The system acts as an intelligent thermostat.
 It continuously samples ambient temperature, displays real-time data on an LCD/Serial monitor, and triggers an automated response (like a cooling fan or heating element) when pre-defined thresholds are breached.